 The costs of 25 million euros per kilometer are mentioned as average costs in a report by the European Court of Auditors but seem a bit on the low side.
 The HSR Stuttgart-Munich (267 km) came to 50 million, the HSR South in the Netherlands (117 km) to 62 million and the British HS2 (London-Birmingham, 225 km) were stated in 2011 as 83 million euros per kilometer.
 According to the 2020 update, the costs of HS2 are now estimated to be 205 million/km.

-The difference with the ECA lies presumably in the fact that the ECA does not take into account the more expensive tunnels.
-It is not clear why, but these do have a major impact on the costs.
+The difference with the ECA might be the result of the fact that the ECA does not take into account the more expensive tunnels.
+Why not is not clear, but these do have a major impact on the costs.
 The first HS2 plan contained 10% tunnels (22 km), the latest version 45% (102 km).
 Constructing HSR track in a crowded and/or vulnerable environment apparently requires a lot of tunnels.
 A minimum of 15% might be a reasonable assumption.
 But to calculate conservatively for HSR I used 25 million/km for the costs anyway.

 The first source for the emissions is a report from the UIC, the International Association of Railway Companies, from 2016.
 Their model, with 15% tunnels, results in 127 tons of emissions per km per year, thus 127 grams/pkm when you have a volume of one million passengers per year.
 However, they indicate that their data is somewhat incomplete.
 Not all sources of emissions could be included.